How we involve people

 CCG engagement networks

-In addition to ensuring that patient and public views feed directly into our project groups, we have been engaging widely by building on existing local engagement activity, led by the six south east London NHS Clinical Commissioning Groups (CCGs).
-Each CCG has its own network of patient groups, who help us to understand local priorities – which can be different between the boroughs – and how changes to NHS services could impact on them.
+In addition to ensuring that patient and public views feed directly into our project groups, we have been engaging widely by building on existing local engagement activity, led by the NHS South East London Clinical Commissioning Group.
+The CCG has its own network of patient groups, who help us to understand local priorities – which can be different between the boroughs – and how changes to NHS services could impact on them.
 CCG teams also attend local patient or community meetings and events to talk about and take views on OHSEL.

 All contributions are recorded and reported back into OHSEL, ensuring that local views influence the development of our plans.